Comparison of Premature Ejaculation in Men with Focal Epilepsy and Generalized Tonic-Clonic Epilepsy

 authors:

-avatar Masoumeh Otaghi 1 , avatar Seyed Hossein Aghamiri 2 , * , avatar Amir Adibi ORCID 3
+avatar Masoumeh Otaghi 1 , avatar Seyed Hossein Aghamiri ORCID 2 , * , avatar Amir Adibi ORCID 3

 Department of Nursing, School of Nursing and Midwifery, Ilam University of Medical sciences, Ilam, Iran

-Department of Neurology, School of Medicine, Imam Hossein Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+Department of Neurology, Imam Hossein Hospital, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-School of Medicine, Shahid Mostafa Khomaeini Hospital, Ilam University of Medical sciences, Ilam, Iran
+Shahid Mostafa Khomaeini Hospital, School of Medicine, Ilam University of Medical sciences, Ilam, Iran

 how to cite: Otaghi M, Aghamiri S H, Adibi A. Comparison of Premature Ejaculation in Men with Focal Epilepsy and Generalized Tonic-Clonic Epilepsy.
 Arch Neurosci.
 2024;11(4):e150498. https://doi.org/10.5812/ans-150498.